labomb/dump1090-win/README-Airspy.md

 If that (or the equivalent for your distribution) doesn't work, then you will need to build and install it from the source found [here](https://sourceforge.net/projects/soxr/files/).

-Once the airspy and soxr libs are installed, you can simply do this to build dump1090 with support for both RTL-SDR and AirSpy devices:
+Once the airspy and soxr libs are installed, you can simply do this to build dump1090 with support for both RTL-SDR and Airspy devices:

 ````
 $ make AIRSPY=1 dump1090